Special Gift Offer

 Most Versatile

-If you have an ECHO SRM trimmer then look no further!
-We’ve just listed the perfect product for you.
-This head will easily hold 20 feet of trimmer string and ideally reach all the edges of the lawn to give it a perfect look.
-It works with an advanced bump feed system which allows you to use as much string as required!
+If you have an ECHO SRM trimmer, then look no further—this is the perfect product for you.
+This head will easily hold 20 feet of trimmer string and ideally reach all the edges of your lawn to give it a perfect look.
+It works with an advanced bump-feed system that allows you to use as much string as required.

 Pros